-Basin Plan Discharge Prohibition 1 prohibits discharge of "any wastewater which has particular characteristics of concern to beneficial uses at any point at which the wastewater does not receive a minimum initial dilution of at least 10:1...."
+Basin Plan Table 4-1, Discharge Prohibition 1, prohibits discharge of "any wastewater which has particular characteristics of concern to beneficial uses at any point at which the wastewater does not receive a minimum initial dilution of at least 10:1...."
 This prohibition is intended to provide an added degree of protection from the continuous effect of discharges and provide a buffer against the effects of abnormal discharges caused by temporary upsets or malfunctions.
 As explained in Basin Plan section 4.2, the Regional Water Board reviews requests for exceptions to this prohibition based in part on the reliability of a discharger's system in preventing inadequately treated wastewater from being discharged to the receiving water.
-Basin Plan section 4.2 allows exceptions when an inordinate burden would be placed on a discharger relative to the beneficial uses protected and an equivalent level of environmental protection can be achieved by alternate means.
-An exception to Prohibition 1 will be considered where:
+Basin Plan section 4.2 allows exceptions in the following circumstances:

-- An inordinate burden would be placed on the Discharger relative to the beneficial uses protected, and an equivalent level of environmental protection can be achieved by alternate means; - A discharge is approved as part of a reclamation project; or - Net environmental benefits will be derived as a result of the discharge; or - A discharge is approved as part of a groundwater cleanup project and, in accordance with Resolution No. 88-160 "Regional Board Position on the Disposal of Extracted Groundwater from Groundwater Clean-Up Projects," it has been demonstrated that neither reclamation nor discharge to a POTW is technically and economically feasible, and the Discharger has provided certification of the adequacy and reliability of treatment facilities and a plan that describes procedures for proper operation and maintenance of all treatment facilities.
+- An inordinate burden would be placed on the discharger relative to the beneficial uses protected, and an equivalent level of environmental protection can be achieved by alternate means; - A discharge is approved as part of a reclamation project; or - Net environmental benefits will be derived as a result of the discharge; or - A discharge is approved as part of a groundwater cleanup project and, in accordance with Resolution No. 88-160 "Regional Board Position on the Disposal of Extracted Groundwater from Groundwater Clean-Up Projects," it has been demonstrated that neither reclamation nor discharge to a POTW is technically and economically feasible, and the discharger has provided certification of the adequacy and reliability of treatment facilities and a plan that describes procedures for proper operation and maintenance of all treatment facilities.